USDA & Advanced Biofuels Strengthening Agriculture & Military Links

 No one region or one kind of biofuel feedstock will be able to meet all needs.
 However, with the diversity of climates, soils and existing land uses across the country, ample options exist to provide the biomass needed to meet a significant portion of the Nation’s renewable energy needs while at the same time providing new economic opportunities for many rural communities.
 It is estimated that from 0.2 to 12 percent of total crop and pastureland production areas in any one region are needed to meet the requirements of RFS2.
 To develop sustainable high-performance biofuel supply chains, choices will need to be made for how best to use the regional resources available through an asset-based sustainable development approach.

 Not all feedstocks are as productive as others, even when grown under optimal conditions in the regions where they grow best.
 Oil seed crops, such as Camelina, are already proven feedstocks for use in aviation fuels but are adapted to arid regions where cereals grow best.
-And, they have limited
+And, they have limited production potential.

 To develop high-performance biofuel supply chains, which result in prices competitive with petroleum-based fuels, choices of conversion technologies and suitable feedstocks will need to be made in ways that optimize use of available local and regional resources to minimize transaction costs along the supply chain.
 By selecting a range of feedstocks that are adapted over a range of growing conditions across the country, a diversity of biofuel supply chains can emerge supported by many rural areas.
 This approach also encourages use of feedstocks best suited to different U.S. regions and takes advantage of the geographically diverse natural, business and workforce resources within the regions.
 It can be assumed that utilizing a diversity of feedstocks also reduces resource pressure on any one area and provides greater resilience to changing markets, drought, pests and other production risks.